Skip to contents

 response

-A matrix of response variables - number of rows should equal the number of sequences
+A matrix (or vector) of response variables.
+The number of rows must equal the number of sequences.
+A single binary vector (0/1) is required when score_metric = "ks".

 motif